decorouz/Food_Insecurity_Indicators_Analysis/FIES/MISC_NG_6/README.md

 teristics with FI.
 We estimated and reported both fixed effects and random effects to mea- sure the associations and variations, respectively.

+Our data comprises of J clusters, with a different number of household $n_j$ in each cluster.
+On the houshold level, we have the outcome variable 'Food Insecurity' (`fies_rawsocre`), measured by a scale that ranges from 0 to 8.
+We have 8 explanatory variables on the houshold level: as identified above and two cluster level explanatory variables `zone` (6 geopolitical area) and cluster(community) level wealth index or poverty computed by aggregating the wealth index score within cluster.

 ## Results
 The prevalence FI among urban household in Nigeria was high as determined by the Rasch model (at 75% mean reliance), with nearly 67% of the respondents reporting moderate to severe FI in the past 12 months (95% CI = 66.3%-70.8%) with 41.5 % at severe level of FI in 2021.